-- This performance is canceled.
+- This performance is canceled though we are working with the artists to reschedule SPEAK and our community residency at a later date.
 Please read our full statement about COVID-19 here.

 - A note about refunds: All tickets purchased online will be refunded automatically; there is no need to contact Ticket Central for your refund.
 For those of you who purchased tickets by contacting Ticket Central directly, we will be in touch with you with instructions as soon as possible.
 Please note that the box office is staffed by student employees, which means that Ticket Central will be operating with reduced staff.
 Thank you for your patience.

 This project was supported by the N.C.
 Arts Council, a division of the Department of Natural & Cultural Resources, and is funded in part by the City of Raleigh based on recommendations of the Raleigh Arts Commission.
 This presentation is also funded in part by a grant from South Arts in partnership with the National Endowment for the Arts.